louisroquiny/ccecrb-debat-bibliography/README.md

 4. Run the app using python app.py.
 5. Navigate to http://127.0.0.1:8050/ in your web browser to see the dashboard.

-## Dependencies

-The dashboard requires the following Python packages to be installed:

-dash
-dash_bootstrap_components
-pandas
-pyzotero
-These packages can be installed using pip:

-`pip install dash dash_bootstrap_components pandas pyzotero`

 ## Credits

 This dashboard was created using the Dash framework and the pyzotero library.
 The design is based on the LITERA theme from Bootstrap.